zalakajr/flutter_otp_screen/README.md

 # Dependencies used are
 Device_preview and pin_code_fields

-#Make sure to run flutter pub add before running the project
+#Make sure to run ##flutter pub get before running the project
 #Also the device preview is not really necessary so you can remove the dependency and remove the method and library from the main file

 A new Flutter project.